OpenFn/lightning/kafka_testing/KAFKA_ARCHITECTURE.md

 group.
 In this case, the offset provided when the consumer group starts will be the ealiest of the timestamps across all partitions rather than what was provided in `initial_offset_reset_policy`.

+### Workflows

+`Workflows.save_workflow/1` has been extended to call `KafkaTriggers.enable_disabled_triggers/0` after saving a workflow.
+This takes a collection of all the triggers in the workflow and attempts to add or remove pipelines based on the state of any Kafka triggers present in the set.

+This implementation was chosed largely for speed of implementation rather than as an expression of design intent - a possible alternative is to enqueue an Oban job to handle the call.

+### KafkaTesting.Utils

+This module contains a number of functions that were useful during the initial development and testing of the Kafk implementation.
+Most of these functions have been rendered obsolete by the introduction of the `KafkaConfiguration` as well as a functional UI to create Kafka triggers and the addition of `PipelineSupervisor` and `MessageCandidateSetSupervisor` to the supervision tree.

+`Utils.which_children/0` is still useful to track the running `Pipeline` instances.

 ## Testing